Starting 1 July 2018, Vilnius is introducing a city tax. The tax rate is EUR 1 person/night.

 The purpose of the decision effective as of 1 July 2018 is to boost the competitiveness of Vilnius, develop international marketing in the area of tourism, attract larger flows of tourists to the city of Vilnius, and increase the volumes of export services.
 The objectives pursued are expected to contribute to the improvement of quality of life in Vilnius city.
 The tax will be charged upon the guests of the city who are provided accommodation services and who use the public tourism and recreation infrastructure of the Vilnius city.

 *The exemption is valid until 1 January 2019.

-Please be advised that the tourist tax is not included in the room fee.
-The company providing accommodation services shall include the tourist tax in the invoice.
+Please be advised that the city tax is not included in the room fee.
+The company providing accommodation services shall include the city tax in the invoice.

-Will the tourist tax be also charged upon citizens of Lithuania?
+Will the city tax be also charged upon citizens of Lithuania?